Dustek/Readme-generator/README.md

 7. [Questions](#questions)

 ## Description
-gdf
+The application project uses javascript code to dynamically create a README file based on user inputs.
+It uses node to work directly from the console, bypassing the need for a browser.

 ## Installation
-undefined
+Simply download files

 ## Usage
-asd
+Run index.js with node from console/terminal

 ## License
-This project is licensed under the The Hippocratic License 3.0.
+N/A

 ## Contributing
-asd
+This project is for learning purposes and does not need contributions

 ## Tests
-sd
+The project was tested on VS code, running node from powershell on PC

 ## Questions
-If you have any questions or concerns, please don't hesitate to reach out via [GitHub](https://github.com/sd) or email at sd.
+If you have any questions or concerns, please don't hesitate to reach out via [GitHub](https://github.com/Dustan) or email at V.venckas@gmail.com.